Set up intrusion prevention

 Both rules are smart filters that need custom configuration for web servers.
 If you have output from a Web Application Vulnerability Scanner, you should leverage that information when applying protection.
 For example, if the username field on the login.asp page is vulnerable to SQL injection, ensure that the SQL injection rule is configured to monitor that parameter with a low threshold to drop on.

 You can find details here:

 Deep Security supports SSL inspection.
 When enabled, the IPS engine can decrypt SSL and TLS traffic in order to scan it for attacks that are inside the encrypted part of the packet.
 Filtering of SSL traffic is only supported by the Deep Security Agent, not the Deep Security Virtual Appliance.

 Go to Computers.

-Because SSL inspection requires the server's certificate and private key, which is specific to each server, it cannot be applied to a policy which may apply to many computers.
+Because SSL inspection requires the server's private key, which is specific to each server, it cannot be applied to a policy which may apply to many computers.
 Configure it for each computer individually.

 - Double-click a computer where you want to inspect SSL or TLS.